mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/confidential-transactions.rst

 We will illustrate the CLI commands required to complete every step in this tutorial.
 You must be familiar with the witness_node and cli_wallet software to follow this guide.
-For further information on how to build and use that software consult the `readme file <https://github.com/bitshares/bitshares-2>`_ on github or the BitShares wiki.
+For further information on how to build and use that software consult the `readme file <https://github.com/bitshares/bitshares-2>`_ on github or the DNA wiki.
 I will be using simple passwords and account names to simplify the presentation.
 You should change these to more secure values to provide a higher level of security.
 Also note that the CLI wallet echos the command entered which is not reflected in the